Rugby Africa Women's Cup

 The Rugby Africa Women's Cup is an international women's rugby union competition contested by women's national teams from Africa.

 History

 Rugby Africa Women's Cup was initially launched in 2019.
 South Africa won the inaugural competition in Brakpan and also qualified for the 2021 Rugby World Cup in New Zealand.

 The 2020 tournament was cancelled due to the effects of the COVID-19 pandemic in Africa.
+The 2021 tournament was replaced with a series of test matches.

+In 2022, the competition consisted of twelve teams that were split into four pools, they played in a single round-robin where the winners qualified to the second phase of the tournament in 2023.
+South Africa, Kenya, Madagascar and Cameroon were the four teams to qualify after topping their respective pools.

+In 2023, South Africa won their second title, and Kenya finished as runners-up.
+Both teams qualified for the inaugural WXV competition in October, with South Africa set to compete in WXV 2, and Kenya in WXV 3.

+There was a Women's Division 1 tournament that was held at Stade Auguste-Denis in San-Pédro, Ivory Coast from 11 to 19 April 2025, which was a qualifier for the 2025 Rugby Africa Women's Cup.

 Summary

+Overall

+The overall record of the teams are as follows: